davidwinter/puppet-nginx/README.md

 ## PHP-fpm

-If you're looking for php-fpm functionallity too, check out my other module phpfpm which includes a resource for adding virtual hosts to nginx.
+If you're looking for php-fpm functionallity too, check out my other module, [phpfpm](https://github.com/davidwinter/puppet-phpfpm), which includes a resource for adding virtual hosts to nginx.

 ## Contribute